eth-educators/eth-docker-docs/website/docs/Usage/BeforeYouStart.md

 8. A baseline set of Grafana dashboards are included, see step 8.
 Feel free to add more, or submit a PR with your favorite dashboards.
 9. Configure your system to start the eth2 node on boot (optional)

-## Step 1: Install prerequisites

-You will need git, docker, and docker-compose.
-This should work on Linux, possibly MacOS.